-interest and imagination, we will allow children to develop a life-long love of reading.
-Children will non-fiction, enabling them to gain a deep experience the many benefits of reading on wellbeing, including (but not limited to) increased self-esteem, higher levels of empathy, and better social connections, as well as enjoying a good book for its information for themselves and sharing it with others.
-In own sake.
+By sharing high quality texts that capture children's periods, and lifestyles.
+Our teaching sequences allow interest and imagination, we will allow children to develop a life-long love of reading.
+Children will non-fiction, enabling them to gain a deep experience the many benefits of reading on wellbeing, including (but not limited to) increased self-esteem, higher levels of empathy, and better social own sake.